+The objects are searched from lowest to the highest index.
 If node is RTEMS_SEARCH_ALL_NODES, all nodes are searched with the local node being searched first.
-All other nodes are searched with the lowest numbered node searched first.
+All other nodes are searched from lowest to the highest node number.

 If node is a valid node number which does not represent the local node, then only the tasks exported by the designated node are searched.